nuxeo-sandbox/nuxeo-s3-utils/README.md

 </extension>
 ```

- * Second one uses the key, the secret, "the-other-bucket", and only one minute of duration for the temporary signed URLs:
+ * Second one uses the region, "the-other-bucket", and only one minute of duration for the temporary signed URLs:

 ```
 <!-- Let default values for other parameters -->